 The National Symphony Orchestra has canceled all live events for 2020.

 There's nothing quite as patriotic as listening to the National Symphony Orchestra at the Capitol building of the United States.
 On Sunday of Labor Day weekend, you can head over to East Capitol and First Streets in Washington, D.C. to hear this free, live concert starting at 8 p.m.

 The nation's capital hosts the free National Book Festival every year on Labor Day weekend at the Washington Convention Center on Mt.
 Vernon Place in Washington, D.C.
-Visit on Saturday, August 31 along with more than 100 award-winning authors, illustrators, and poets who will be in attendance to discuss their works and sign their books.
+Visit on the Saturday of Labor Day weekend and you'll see more than 100 award-winning authors, illustrators, and poets who will be in attendance to discuss their works and sign their books.

 Located at MacArthur Boulevard in Glen Echo, the Labor Day Art Show in the Spanish Ballroom takes place Saturday through Monday of Labor Day weekend.
 Featuring artwork for sale from more than 200 regional artists, including sculpture, paintings, ceramics, glass, and jewelry, the event will also include a wide variety of musicians and dancers performing toe-tapping Irish dancing to beautiful Irish folk songs in Glen Echo Park's Bumper Car Pavilion.